 DUI Lawyer in Jersey City

 New Jersey has some of the toughest prosecution standards for DWI charges in the entire county.
-Even for a first offense, a license suspension is mandatory – no hardship or work licenses are available.
+Even for a first offense, a license suspension and/or ignition interlock device is mandatory.
+In addition, no hardship or work licenses are available.
 Moreover, there is no plea bargaining allowed, no jury trial is available and the courts are under pressure to resolve the DUI cases within 60 days of the violation which leaves you with little time to waste.
 In New Jersey, drunk driving charges are commonly referred to by both the courts and law enforcement as DWI for driving while intoxicated and DUI for driving under the influence — but it is the same charge.
 A conviction carries serious penalties and ultimately depends whether it is a first offense, second offense or third offense DWI.
-However, no matter what there will be a mandatory suspension of your driver’s license, heavy fines and the potential for an interlock device, and county jail.
+However, no matter what there will be a potential suspension of your driver’s license, heavy fines and the potential for an interlock device, and county jail.

 At Proetta & Oliver, our Hudson County law firm has the experience to properly defend our clients against drunk driving charges.
 While most lawyers will take the first deal that is thrown their way, our primary goal is to aggressively pursue the best option for our clients, even if that means bringing the case to trial.
 Our firm represents clients charged with DWI throughout Hudson County and the surrounding area, including: